Pradžia

 2. Install the wallet

 If it's a software wallet, find the download section on the website and select the appropriate version for your operating system.
-After downloading the wallet software, follow the installation instructions provided by the wallet provider.
+After downloading, follow the installation instructions provided by the wallet provider.

 If you purchased a hardware wallet, you will need to follow the manufacturer's instructions to set it up.
-This usually involves connecting the device to your computer or smartphone using the included cable or Bluetooth and installing any necessary software.
+This usually involves connecting the device to your computer or smartphone using the included cable (or Bluetooth), installing the necessary software, and updating the firmware.

 3. Set up the wallet and its security measures